Abdullah8006/JpaEntityGenerator/README.md

 # JpaEntityGenerator
-Generates your jpa entites using your database connection.
+Generates your JPA Entities using the underlying database connection.